cbaggers/cepl/README.md

 This mainly covers features & news rather than individual bugfixes.
 When we are out of beta these will be covered more often

+### 2018-09-29
+- Added support for MultiDrawIndirect using `multi-draw-g`
+- Added support for base-vertex in buffer-streams

 ### 2018-08-10

 - `wait-on-gpu-fence` now expects an `(unsigned-byte 64)` or `nil`. `nil` is used to indicate no timeout and anything else is the timeout in nanoseconds